tara-hylton/world_happiness/README.md

 I used SQLiteStudio to view my tables and verify there was data in them.
 This was used as a troubleshooting measure when I having some issues visualizing the data and running queries on it.
 Had some issues with data being in the tables.
 That has been rectified and verified with a SQL query, along with the data showing in SQLiteStudio.
 Some database names were also updated so they would not be confused with the dataframe names.
+Updated all tables to work properly with queries.
+Made multiple queries, looking at more things that may or may not point to what makes people happy in nations around the world.